-At Marina Del Rey Hospital, our specialists have access to the most innovative diagnostic techniques and treatments for thyroid neoplasms.
+At Cedars-Sinai Marina del Rey Hospital, our specialists have access to the most innovative diagnostic techniques and treatments for thyroid neoplasms.
 Our experts offer personalized therapy options that aim to treat underlying conditions and relieve symptoms.

 A benign thyroid nodule can sometimes require surgical intervention, especially if the size restricts breathing or swallowing, or becomes uncomfortable for the patient.
 Additionally, nodules that cause an excessive amount of thyroid hormones, leading to hyperthyroidism, can also be surgically removed if medications prove to be ineffective.
 When patients are diagnosed with malignant thyroid neoplasms, they are generally recommended to undergo surgery in order to have these growths removed as well other areas of the thyroid that have been affected.
 It is important to mention that all the patients who have their thyroid gland removed will need replacement hormone treatments for the duration of their lives.